How many times have you left an online store, mid-purchase, after trying and failing to find the answers you needed?

 2) Adding live chat to your website can improve conversions by 12%

 Converting website visitors to customers is key to any successful ecommerce business, so most companies will do whatever they need to in order to boost their chances of a conversion.
-Recent statistics show that adding live chat can increase conversions by 12%.
+Recent statistics show that adding live chat can increase conversion rates by 12%.
 This data also tells us that visitors who chat via live chat are 2.8 times more likely to convert than those who do not engage in this form of communication.

 This is much more attainable when you combine automation and a human touch in your chat strategy.
 (Not sure of the difference?
 Read our post on live chat vs chatbots.)